Gayle Rubin: The Traffic in Women: Notes on the 'Political Economy' of Sex

 In this essay, Rubin devised the phrase "sex/gender system", which she defines as "the set of arrangements by which a society transforms biological sexuality into products of human activity, and in which these transformed sexual needs are satisfied."
 She takes as a starting point writers who have previously discussed gender and sexual relations as an economic institution which serves a conventional social function (Claude Lévi-Strauss) and is reproduced in the psychology of children (Sigmund Freud and Jacques Lacan).
 She argues that these writers fail to adequately explain women's oppression, and offers a reinterpretation of their ideas.
 Rubin addresses Marxist thought by identifying women's role within a capitalist society.

-She argues that the reproduction of labor power depends upon women's housework to transform commodities into sustenance for the worker.
+Rubin argues that the reproduction of labor power depends upon women's housework to transform commodities into sustenance for the worker.
 The system of capitalism cannot generate surplus without women, yet society does not grant women access to the resulting capital.

-Rubin argues that historical patterns of female oppression have constructed this role for women in capitalist societies.
+She further argues that historical patterns of female oppression have constructed this role for women in capitalist societies.
 She attempts to analyze these historical patterns by considering the sex/gender system.
 According to Rubin, "Gender is a socially imposed division of the sexes."
-She cites the exchange of women within patriarchal societies as perpetuating the pattern of female oppression, referencing Marcel Mauss' Essay on the Gift and using his idea of the "gift" to establish the notion that gender is created within this exchange of women by men in a kinship system.
+She cites the exchange of women within patriarchal societies as perpetuating the pattern of female oppression, referencing Marcel Mauss' Essay on the Gift, and also using his idea of the "gift" to establish the notion that gender is created within this exchange of women by men in a kinship system.
 Women are born biologically female, but only become gendered when the distinction between male giver and female gift is made within this exchange.
 For men, giving the gift of a daughter or a sister to another man for the purpose of matrimony allows for the formation of kinship ties between two men and the transfer of "sexual access, genealogical statuses, lineage names and ancestors, rights and people" to occur.
 When using a Marxist analysis of capitalism within this sex/gender system, the exclusion of women from the system of exchange establishes men as the capitalists and women as their commodities fit for exchange.
 She ultimately argues that, in the current moment, a genderless identity and a polymorphous sexuality with no hierarchies are possible if we break away from the "now functionless" sex/gender system.